-This document is intended for all persons within and outside the gases industry who may become involved in a gases industry transport emergency or recovery operation.
-This may include transport contractors, emergency service personnel, vehicle recovery operators, and members of the environmental agency.
+This document is intended for all persons within and outside the gases industry who may become involved in a gases industry transport / product delivery emergency or recovery operation.
+This may include company emergency response team (ERT), transport contractors, emergency service personnel, vehicle recovery operators, and members of the environmental agency.

-The purpose is to provide a framework for the actions and initiatives required of all personnel involved in handling road transport emergencies.
+The purpose is to provide a framework for the actions and initiatives required of all personnel involved in handling road transport / product delivery emergencies.
 This document does not provide guidance on the specific remedial actions required for the recovery of the vehicle and/or product.
 Those aspects of the emergency response are well covered in EIGA 81/06 'Road vehicle emergency and recovery'.

-An emergency situation is defined as an event where there is either a major transport operational problem (for example, a fire, major spill or serious traffic incident), or where there is a loss of life or considerable environmental damage and there is a possibility of media coverage.
+An emergency situation is defined as an event where there is either a major transport / product delivery operational problem (for example, a fire, major spill or serious traffic incident), or where there is a loss of life or considerable environmental damage and there is a possibility of media coverage.